dstrekelj/hxp-GUI/README.md

 * lime-tools 1.3.0
 * openfl 1.3.0

-It should work for mobile targets as well as it does for the desktop ones.
+It should work for mobile targets as well as desktop ones.

+Thanks go out to Lythom, whose work on HaxePunk-gui inspired this project.

+## Changelog / What's new?

+As version 0.2.x, the entirety of the project was rewritten and restructured.

 ## How it works

-The `MousePointer` class is used to create an `Entity` which poses as the user's mouse pointer on the `Scene`.

-The `Option` class is used to create an `Entity` which has its `graphic` property set to a string (with the use of the  `com.haxepunk.graphics.Text` class).

-Both the `MousePointer` and the `Option` class have their own hitboxes.
-When they collide and the mouse button is pressed, the `handle()` function in the `MousePointer` class returns `true`, else it returns `false`.
-This way it is possible to use conditional statements in order to adjust control flow.
+`CEvent` is a custom Event class, currently not in any way different from the class it extends.
+It's there because I feel like I may need to add to it in the future, but at this point in time it could be dropped for a regular flash.events.Event class.

+`Control` is the parent class to all control classes.
+It implements IEventDispatcher and defines event dispatcher and listener methods.

+`Button` describes a control element and therefore extends the Control class.

+`Label` extends Entity and describes a simple text field.

+An unfinished three-button example is available in the TitleScene class.
+Clicking the first button increments a click counter displayed by a label.
+The second button turns label visibility to true / false.
+The third button resets the click counter to zero.